pagkly/Zed/Investopedia4/Robinson-Patman Act Definition.md

 ## Understanding the Robinson-Patman Act

 The Robinson-Patman Act requires a business to sell its products at the same price regardless of who the buyer is.
 It was intended to prevent large-volume buyers from gaining an advantage over small-volume buyers.
 The act only applies to sales of [[tangible goods]](https://www.investopedia.com/articles/investing/100614/goodwill-vs-other-intangible-assets-whats-difference.asp) that are completed within a reasonably close timeframe and where the goods sold are similar in quality.
-The act does not apply to the provision of services such as cell phone service, cable television, and real estate leases.
+The act does not apply to the provision of services such as cell phone service, cable television, and real [[Estate|estate]] leases.

 The law came about to combat unfair trade practices that allowed chain stores to purchase goods at lower prices than other retailers.
 It was the first legislation to attempt to prevent price discrimination.
-It required that the seller offer the same price terms to customers at a given level of trade.
+It required that the seller [[Offer|offer]] the same price terms to customers at a given level of trade.
 The act instituted criminal penalties for violations but contained a specific exemption for "cooperative associations."

 Enforcement and support for the law have faced challenges over the years because of the complexity of the Act and tensions between it, common business practices of price competition, and other aspects of antitrust law.
 Bowing to industry pressures, federal enforcement of the Robinson–Patman Act ceased for several years in the late 1960s.
 This left enforcement of the act up to private actions of individual plaintiffs against other businesses, which have always been difficult due to the complexity of understanding the law and its application.
 In the mid-1970s there was an unsuccessful attempt to repeal the Act.
-The [[Federal Trade Commission]](https://www.investopedia.com/articles/financial-theory/10/the-us-federal-trade-commission.asp) temporarily revived its use in the late 1980s.
+The [[Federal Trade Commission]](https://www.investopedia.com/articles/financial-theory/10/the-us-federal-trade-[[Commission|commission]].asp) temporarily revived its use in the late 1980s.
 Enforcement has again declined since the 1990s.

 ## How the Robinson-Patman Act Works